fnzhan/EMLight/README.md

 Training tip2: you can try to reduce the number of anchor points (e.g., 96) in the model, which helps to converge during training.

+### Update
+The sigmoid in the output layers in DenseNet.py should be deleted.
+To avoid complex learning rate scheduling, I fix the learning rate to 0.0001 in the overfitting stage.
+The model is trained subsets of 100, 1000, 2500, ..., and full set gradually.
+If you find the prediction get stuck in some points, you can stop it and load the weights of previous subset to retrain it.

 ## Virtual Object Insertion & Rendering
 To evaluate the performance of lighting estimation, we create a Virtual Object Relighting (VOR) dataset to conduct object insertion & rendering in Blender.
 The lighting estimaiton performance is evaluated by using the predicted illumination map as the environment light in Blender.